Franklin County is named for Benjamin Franklin, who was one of the founding fathers of the United States.

 Contractor: Spates Construction of Newport

 Description: The building faces north and is a one story red colored brick and concrete structure.
+The building is located in the center of the city.
 The north front has a central arched entrance.
 There are large square sections with green colored roofs above the entrance and on the east and west sides.
 The east and west sections of the building project slightly from the main building.
 The base of the building is concrete.
 The roof line is flat.